Physics-Informed Unit Commitment Framework for Nuclear Reactors

 \section{Framework}

 Nuclear reactors operate under a complex set of constraints stemming from regulatory requirements, engineering design limits, and the fundamental physics of fission reaction.
 Operational constraints such as ramp rates, minimum generation levels, and downtime durations are typically imposed exogenously during standard dispatch~\cite{loflin_advanced_2014, stauff_reactor_2021}.
-For example, in the United States, an AP1000 reactor is typically permitted to reduce power from 100\% to 50\% and return to full power only once within a 24-hour window~\cite{noauthor_ap1000_nodate}.
-However, as the reactor progresses through it's fuel cycle, physics driven constraints—such as increasing minimum generation levels and longer downtime begin to apply.
-These constraints introduce a strong temporal dependence and reflect the evolving core reactivity margins.
-In this study, we first derive these physics induced constraints as a function of fuel cycle progression and encode them into a precomputed lookup table.
-This table is then used to dynamically enforce reactor level operational limits during the dispatch of a nuclear fleet under different operational modes within a high-VRE energy mix.
+For example, in the United States, a Westinghouse AP1000 reactor is typically permitted to reduce power from 100\% to 50\% and return to full power only once within a 24-hour window~\cite{noauthor_ap1000_nodate}.
+However, as the reactor progresses through its fuel cycle, physics driven constraints such as increasing minimum generation levels and longer downtime begin to apply.
+These constraints introduce a strong temporal dependence and reflect the evolving reactor core conditions.
+In this study, we first derive the physics-induced constraints as a function of fuel cycle progression and encode them into a precomputed lookup table.
+This table is used to dynamically enforce reactor level operational limits during the dispatch of a nuclear fleet in different scenarios.

-The widely deployed Westinghouse AP1000 Pressurized Water Reactor (PWR) serves as the reference technology for illustration of the formalism in this study~\cite{noauthor_ap1000_nodate}.
-The AP1000 has a net electrical output of approximately 1000~MWe, and it's primary loop uses pressurized water as both coolant and neutron moderator.
-Heat from this loop is transferred to a secondary circuit that operates on a Rankine cycle, driving a turbine to generate electricity.
+The widely deployed Westinghouse AP1000 Pressurized Water Reactor (PWR) serves as the reference technology for illustration of the formalism~\cite{noauthor_ap1000_nodate}.
+The AP1000 has a net electrical output of approximately 1000~MWe, and its primary loop uses pressurized water as both coolant and neutron moderator.
+Heat from this loop is transferred to a secondary circuit that operates a Rankine cycle to generate electricity.
 The reactor core is composed of fuel assemblies arranged in a 17~$\times$~17 lattice, using low-enriched uranium dioxide (UO$_2$) with enrichment levels up to 5\% U-235.
-Core reactivity is controlled via a combination of black and grey control rods made of boron carbide (B$_4$C), actuated through the control rod drive mechanism (CRDM)~\cite{noauthor_design_nodate}.
 The remainder of this paper is organized as follows: